awsdocs/amazon-eks-user-guide/doc_source/launch-windows-workers.md

 If you do not provide a keypair here, the AWS CloudFormation stack creation fails\.
    + **BootstrapArguments**: Specify any optional arguments to pass to the node bootstrap script, such as extra `kubelet` arguments using `-KubeletExtraArgs`\.
    + **DisableIMDSv1**: Each node supports the Instance Metadata Service Version 1 \(IMDSv1\) and IMDSv2 by default, but you can disable IMDSv1\.
 Select **true** if you don't want any nodes in the node group, or any pods scheduled on the nodes in the node group to use IMDSv1\.
 For more information about IMDS, see [Configuring the instance metadata service](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/configuring-instance-metadata-service.html)\.
-   + **VpcId**: Select the ID for the VPC that you created in [Create your Amazon EKS cluster VPC](getting-started-console.md#vpc-create)\.
+   + **VpcId**: Select the ID for the [VPC](create-public-private-vpc.md) that you created\.
-   + **NodeSecurityGroups**: Select the security group that was created for your Linux node group in [Create your Amazon EKS cluster VPC](getting-started-console.md#vpc-create)\.
+   + **NodeSecurityGroups**: Select the security group that was created for your Linux node group when you created your [VPC](create-public-private-vpc.md)\.
 If your Linux nodes have more than one security group attached to them \(for example, if the Linux node group was created with `eksctl`\), specify all of them here\.
-   + **Subnets**: Choose the subnets that you created in [Create your Amazon EKS cluster VPC](getting-started-console.md#vpc-create)\.
+   + **Subnets**: Choose the subnets that you created\.
 If you created your VPC using the steps described at [Creating a VPC for your Amazon EKS cluster](create-public-private-vpc.md), then specify only the private subnets within the VPC for your nodes to launch into\.
 **Important**
 If any of the subnets are public subnets, then they must have the automatic public IP address assignment setting enabled\.
 If the setting is not enabled for the public subnet, then any nodes that you deploy to that public subnet will not be assigned a public IP address and will not be able to communicate with the cluster or other AWS services\.
 If the subnet was deployed before March 26, 2020 using either of the [Amazon EKS AWS CloudFormation VPC templates](create-public-private-vpc.md), or by using `eksctl`, then automatic public IP address assignment is disabled for public subnets\.
 For information about how to enable public IP address assignment for a subnet, see [ Modifying the Public IPv4 Addressing Attribute for Your Subnet](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-ip-addressing.html#subnet-public-ip)\.
 If the node is deployed to a private subnet, then it is able to communicate with the cluster and other AWS services through a NAT gateway\.
 **Important**